EdwardOst/talend-aws/README.md

 Talend Routines should be simple wrappers.
 The strategy is to keep the Talend Routine as simple as possible so that use of Talend Studio is minimized and focused on composition of Jobs rather than low level depenency management.

 The Eclipse environment is much better suited for the detailed dependency management, and the build / test / iterate cycle will be much faster in Eclipse.

+## Talend Job Libraries

+Talend jobs include some libraries by default.
+These libraries do not need to be referenced by the helper Routines `Edit Routine Dependencies`.
+These libraries include

+- slf4j-api
+- log4j-slf4j-impl
+- log4j-api
+- log4j-core

 ## Dependency Scope and Exclusions